yogi-delphix/dxtoolkit_deploy/Readme.md

 ## Dependencies

-push_dxtoolkit.sh will ssh to 10.0.X.30 target host 3 times and will prompt for password each time.
+push_dxtoolkit.sh will connect(ssh) to 10.0.X.30 target host 2 times and will prompt for password each time.
 Provide password of delphix user (delphix)

 ## Validation